Lavlen/raising-parents/README.md

 ## User Stories

-1. As a user I want to be able to access the site on my tablet, phone or home desktop computer
+* As a user I want to be able to access the site on my tablet, phone or home desktop computer
-2. As a user I want to see imagery on the site that is relevant to what the site is about
+* As a user I want to see imagery on the site that is relevant to what the site is about
-3. As a visitor to the site I want to see quality content, so that I will want to visit the site again.
+* As a visitor to the site I want to see quality content, so that I will want to visit the site again.
-4. AS a user I want to be able to understand easily how to find my way around the site.
+* As a user I want to be able to understand easily how to find my way around the site.
-5. AS a user I want to access tips and advice about relevant issues parents have to deal with
+* As a user I want to access tips and advice about relevant issues parents have to deal with
-6. As a user I need to have access to other resources on the subjects being talked about.
+* As a user I need to have access to other resources on the subjects being talked about.
-7. As a user I want to be able to share my experience and read others experiences
+* As a user I want to be able to share my experience and read others experiences
-8. As a parent I want to see information relevant to my child’s age
+* As a parent I want to see information relevant to my child’s age
-9. As a parent I would like to test my decision-making skills regarding common challenges parents face with their children
+* As a parent I would like to test my decision-making skills regarding common challenges parents face with their children
-10. As a guardian I want to know I can trust the information given on a site
+* As a guardian I want to know I can trust the information given on a site
-11. As a novice system user I want to be prompted if I enter invalid information into an input field.
+* As a novice system user I want to be prompted if I enter invalid information into an input field.
-12. As a sponsor I want to tell my audience about me, I want them to know the motivation behind the site and what my main objective is.
+* As a sponsor I want to tell my audience about me, I want them to know the motivation behind the site and what my main objective is.
-13. Visitors who want to request content or provide information must provide a valid email address, their names
+* Visitors who want to request content or provide information must provide a valid email address, their names
-14. As a returning user I want to see fresh content frequently but be able to access old posts
+* As a returning user I want to see fresh content frequently but be able to access old posts
-15. As a first time user I should be able to access the site owners social media to learn more about them
+* As a first time user I should be able to access the site owners social media to learn more about them

 # Technologies
 ##    Languages